jguo1002/deep-learning-specialization-coursera/NOTES.md

 > You do need an entire sequence of date before making predictions anywhere (cannot use in real-time application).

+**True/False: In RNN, step t uses the probabilities output by the RNN to pick the highest probability word for that time-step.
+Then it passes the ground-truth word from the training set to the next time-step.**

+> No, the probabilities output by the RNN are not used to pick the highest probability word and the ground-truth word from the training set is not the input to the next time-step.

 [⬆️ Back to top](#table-of-contents)